MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 public Function FindByName(string name, bool nestedSearchInsideBlockFunction)
 ```

-Finds a function with the given name in the Function graph underlying `this` Function.
+Finds a function with the given name in the Function graph underlying the Function.
 If more than one function with the same name exists, an exception is thrown.
 If nestedSearchInsideBlockFunction is true, search all functions inside block functions too.

 Parameters:
 *  `name`: the name to be searched for.